quicwg/base-drafts/draft-ietf-quic-transport.md

 * authenticated negotiation of an application protocol (TLS uses ALPN
   {{?RFC7301}} for this purpose)

-* for the server, assurance that the client can receive packets that are addressed with the transport address that is claimed by the client (see
+* for the server, the ability to carry data that provides assurance that the client can receive packets that are addressed with the transport address that is claimed by the client (see {{source-address-token}})
-  {{source-address-token}})

 Details of how TLS is integrated with QUIC is provided in more detail in
 {{QUIC-TLS}}.